BoomBoomMushroom/BBMs_StickFightMod/readme.md

 - Then find the Managed folder and open it and find CSharpAssembly.dll and delete it
 - Name the modded or unmodded dll file to 'CSharpAssembly.dll' and put it in there in it's place
 - Now restart Stick Fight the Game
-- Done, te mod should now be installed
+- Done, the mod should now be installed

 Unmodded Version (Incase you want to Unmod the game - You should when starting to play with randos) https://github.com/BoomBoomMushroom/BBMs_StickFightMod/blob/main/versions/UnModded.dll